tyljporter/typo.github.io/_pages/portfolio.md

 author_profile: true
 ---

-Take a look around work that i've completed.  <br />
+Take a look around work that I've completed.  <br />
 Posts are sorted by topic as well as tools utilized!  <br />  <br />

 {% comment %}